MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: Conclusion and Summary

 \section{Conclusion and Summary}

 The MoEDAL-MAPP project, that is planned in three phases extending over the lifetime of the LHC machine (2010 $\rightarrow$ 2037).
 Phase-0 of the project began in 2010 with the deployment of the MoEDAL detector prototype.
 During LHC's Run-1\&2 (2011-2018) MoEDAL, the LHC's first dedicated search experiment, took data with 100\% efficiency at IP8.
-Designed to search for Highly Ionizing Particle (HIP) avatars of New Physics (NP), MoEDAL's physics program defines over 34 scenarios yielding potentially revolutionary insights into foundational questions, involving: magnetic charge; a 4th generation; heavy neutrinos; extra dimensions; new symmetries such as SUSY; and, the nature of dark matter.
-MoEDAL,
+Designed to search for highly ionizing particle avatars of New Physics, MoEDAL's physics program defines over 34 scenarios yielding potentially revolutionary insights into foundational questions, involving: magnetic charge; $4^{\rm th}$ generation; heavy neutrinos; extra dimensions; new symmetries such as SUSY; and the nature of dark matter.

-Since its approval in 2010, the MoEDAL LHC experiment has placed the world's best limits on the existence of singly and multiply charged Magnetic Monopoles (MMs) and Highly Electrically Charged Objects (HECOs).
-It has also carried out the first ever searches for, 1) Spin-1 MMs; 2) dyons, particles with electric and magnetic charge; and, 3) MMs produced in heavy-ion collisions via the Schwinger Mechanism (published in Nature).
+Since its approval in 2010, the MoEDAL experiment has placed the world's best limits on the existence of singly and multiply charged magnetic monopoles and highly electrically charged objects.
+It has also carried out the first ever searches for: (a) Spin-1 MMs; (b) dyons, particles with electric and magnetic charge; and, (c) MMs produced in heavy-ion collisions via the Schwinger mechanism (published in \emph{Nature}~\cite{MoEDAL-2022}).
 Additionally, it has presented the LHC's only search for monopole production via photon fusion.
 The continuing analysis of its Run-2 data promises other pioneering results.

-In 2021, CERN's Research Board unanimously approved the reinstallation of an updated MoEDAL detector at IP8 on the LHC ring; and, the installation of the major MoEDAL detector upgrade MAPP (MoEDAL Apparatus for Penetrating Particles) in the UA83 tunnel.
+In 2021, CERN's Research Board unanimously approved the reinstallation of an updated MoEDAL detector at IP8 on the LHC ring~\cite{moedal-run3-TP}; and, the installation of the major MoEDAL detector upgrade MAPP (MoEDAL Apparatus for Penetrating Particles) in the UA83 tunnel~\cite{MAPP-TP}.
 This marks Phase-1 of the MoEDAL-MAPP project.
-At the time of writing both detectors are being installed for data taking during LHC's Run-2 beginning in 2022 (MoEDAL) and in the Spring of 2023 (MAPP).
+At the time of writing both detectors are being installed for data taking during LHC's Run-2 beginning in 2022 (MoEDAL) and in the spring of 2023 (MAPP).

-The MoEDAL-MAPP experiment now has a much-enhanced physics reach with sensitivity not only to Highly Ionizing Particles, but also to Feebly Interacting Particles (FIPs), such as Milli-Charged Particles (mCPs), and very Long-Lived Particles (LLPs).
+The MoEDAL-MAPP experiment now has a much-enhanced physics reach with sensitivity not only to highly ionizing particles, but also to feebly interacting particles, such as milli-charged particles, and very long-lived particles.
 The MoEDAL-MAPP experiment provides a complementary expansion of the LHC's discovery horizon by providing sensitivity to scores of new physics scenarios for which the main LHC experiments are not optimized, that involve HIPS, FIPs and LLPs.